 • Identify and pursue new human projects in the context of local sustainability within an earthly realization and a personal and communal awareness of global responsibility.

-These responsibilities emphasize the key role of educators as the ambassador of change.
-There are over 60 million teachers in the world – and each one is a key ambassador for bringing about the changes in lifestyles and systems that we need.
+These responsibilities emphasize the key role of educators as ambassadors of change.
+There are over 60 million teachers in the world – each one is a key ambassador for bringing about the changes in lifestyles and systems we need.
 But, education is not confined to the classrooms of formal education.
-As an approach to social learning, education for sustainable concept of development also encompasses the wide range of learning activities in basic and post-basic education, technical and vocational training and tertiary education, and both non-formal and informal learning by both young people and adults within their families and workplaces and in the wider community.
-This means that all of us have important roles to play as both ‘learners’ and ‘teachers’ in advancing sustainable concept of development.
+As an approach to social learning, education for the sustainable concept of development also encompasses a wide range of learning activities in basic and post-basic education, technical and vocational training and tertiary education, and both non-formal and informal learning by both young people and adults within their families and workplaces and in the wider community.
+This means we all have important roles as both ‘learners’ and ‘teachers’ in advancing sustainable development.

 Deciding how education should contribute to sustainable development is a major task.
-In coming to decisions about what approaches to education will be locally relevant and culturally appropriate, countries, educational institutions, and their communities may take heed of the following key lessons learned from discussion and debate about education and sustainable development over the past decade.
+In determining what education approaches will be locally relevant and culturally appropriate, countries, educational institutions, and their communities may heed the following lessons learned from discussion and debate about education and sustainable development over the past decade.

-• Education for sustainable development must explore the economic, political and social implications of sustainability by encouraging learners to reflect critically on their own areas of the world, to identify non-viable elements in their own lives and to explore the tensions among conflicting aims. concept of development strategies suited to the particular circumstances of various cultures in the pursuit of shared development goals will be crucial.
-Educational approaches must take into account the experiences of indigenous cultures and minorities, acknowledging and facilitating their original and significant contributions to the process of sustainable development.
+• Education for sustainable development must explore sustainability’s economic, political, and social implications by encouraging learners to reflect critically on their areas of the world, identify non-viable elements in their own lives, and explore the tensions among conflicting aims.
+The concept of development strategies suited to various cultures’ particular circumstances to pursue shared development goals will be crucial.
+Educational approaches must consider the experiences of indigenous cultures and minorities, acknowledging and facilitating their original and significant contributions to sustainable development.

-• Ethical values are the principal factor in social consistency and at the same time, the most effective agent of change and transformation.
-Ultimately, sustainability will depend on changes in behavior and lifestyles, changes which will need to be motivated by a shift in values and rooted in the cultural and moral precepts upon which behavior is based.
-Without the change of this kind, even the most enlightened legislation, the cleanest technology, the most sophisticated research will not succeed in steering society towards the long-term goal of sustainability.
+• Ethical values are the principal factor in social consistency and, at the same time, the most effective agent of change and transformation.
+Ultimately, sustainability will depend on changes in behavior and lifestyles, which must be motivated by a shift in values and rooted in the cultural and moral precepts upon which behavior is based.
+Without an evolution of this kind, even the most enlightened legislation, the cleanest technology, and the most sophisticated research will not succeed in steering society toward the long-term goal of sustainability.

-• Changes in lifestyle will need to be accompanied by the concept of development of an ethical awareness, whereby the inhabitants of rich countries discover within their cultures the source of a new and active solidarity, which will make possible to eradicate the widespread poverty that now besets 80% of the world’s population as well as the environmental degradation and other problems linked to it.
+• lifestyle changes will need to be accompanied by the concept of development of ethical awareness, whereby the inhabitants of rich countries discover within their cultures the source of new and active solidarity, which will make it possible to eradicate the widespread poverty that now besets 80% of the world’s population as well as the environmental degradation and other problems linked to it.